Sugar mill owner, four others booked for stealing seized sugar bags

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-JHANG: Athara Hazari police on Sunday booked a sugar mill management and its owner on the charge of stealing 7,200 sugar bags of 50kg which were in the custody of the district administration.
+JHANG: Athara Hazari police booked a sugar mill management and its owner on the charge of stealing 7,200 sugar bags of 50kg which were in the custody of the district administration.

 According to the FIR, revenue official of Rashidpur circle Wajid Ali informed the police that 7,200 sugar bags of 50kg were seized for non-payment of payment under the Land Revenue Act 1967 on the orders of the deputy commissioner in March 2020.